kody234/Hmm-MovieReviewApp/README.md

 ## Features

 Features include:

-1.Get updated with popular and upcoming movies
+-Get updated with popular and upcoming movies

-2.Access each movie detail varying from casts, an overview of the movie and much more
+-Access each movie detail varying from casts, an overview of the movie and much more

-3.Watch movie trailers
+-Watch movie trailers